Indovia Field Division • Storycraft Mission Kit

 Finish the scene and file it back into the archive as the cadet’s recovered chapter page.

-When I say “one page,” I mean one scene.
-That scene might live on a single page, or it might take more space depending on the cadet’s style.
+Important clarification: when I say one page, I mean one scene.
 The mission is scene clarity, not page counting.

 Made for Geeks by Geeks